shivaramv357/PiRacer-DonkeyCar/README.md

   You can use any browser (Chrome, Safari, etc.).

-For more details, refer to the Web Controller section in the official DonkeyCar documentation.
+For more details, refer to the Web Controller section in the official documentation.

 ### ⚙️ Calibration
 To calibrate steering and throttle: